 Even the very act of learning how to keep up with technology can be a socially engaging activity.

-Improved sense of purpose and belonging
+#7.
+Improves your sense of purpose and belonging

 Depending on how we prioritize our inner circle of influence, our sense of purpose and belonging can be greatly impacted by daily our social interaction.
 I like to remind people that their circle of influence can mean everything when it comes to living life aligned with your core values.

 By surrounding yourself with people that align with your way of life, your goals, your intentional blueprint, you’ll not only be more likely to achieve the lifestyle you want, but you’ll also benefit from a tremendous sense of belonging and purpose.

 Naturally falling in line with your ideal lifestyle, giving back and associating with the right community that matches your uniqueness will provide you with a sense of purpose.

 #8.
 Increases your growth and learning